jasonzhang86/Sketch-It/README.md

 # Sketch It
 Sketch It is a drawing application that allows the user to draw lines and shapes on a canvas.
-The functionality is very similar to Windows Draw. <br>
+The functionality is very similar to Microsoft Paint. <br>

 The user may save a drawing as a .txt file and export it to the local computer.
 The user may also open such a .txt file in Sketch It to view, modify or continue the drawing.